aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 8.md

 Fan-In
 	Number of inputs to the gate
 Fan-Out
-	Number of gates connected to its output (number of gates it can drive)
+	Number of gates connected to its output (number of gates it drives)